 Osborne County contains few observation wells for data collection.
 The major aquifers in this county are the Dakota (KD) and the terrace deposits of Quaternary age (QU).
 The hydrograph of the observation well 06S-12W-23-CDC-01 is presented in fig. 5.
-The well is in the alluvial terrace deposits along the North Fork Solomon River.
+The well is in terrace deposits along the North Fork Solomon River.

 The combined effects of recharge, ground-water pumping, releases from upstream reservoirs, and surfacewater irrigation on yearly changes in water level influence the hydrograph.
 Precipitation patterns drive these factors directly or indirectly.
-In turn, they interact in various ways that either cancel their effects (e.g., diverting surface water can be less expensive than pumping and is therefore used in its place) or compound their effects (e.g., increased rainfall increases reservoir levels, which allows for more instream releases).
-The hydrograph is for a shallow well with a shallow water table [at an average depth of 13-28 ft (4.0-8.5 m)] that is located in alluvial terrace deposits of sands, gravels, and clays.
+In turn, these factors interact in various ways that either cancel their influence (e.g., diverting surface water can be less expensive than pumping and is therefore used in its place) or compound it (e.g., increased rainfall increases reservoir levels, which allows for more instream releases).
+The well is completed in terrace deposits consisting of sand, gravel, and clay and has a shallow water table [with an average depth to water of 13-28 ft (4.0-8.5 m)].
 These permeable materials allow the water table to respond more rapidly to local recharge and changes in the stream-channel water level.
 A comparison of figs. 2 and 5 supports these conclusions.
 The well in fig. 2 also is an alluvial well, but it is not subject to fluctuations resulting from variable local releases and irrigation.
 Thus, depth to water and precipitation in fig. 2 show greater correspondence than in fig. 5.